fly-lang/fly/llvm/docs/CommandGuide/FileCheck.rst

    ; X32: pinsrd_1:
    ; X32:    pinsrd $1, 4(%esp), %xmm0

-   ; COM: FIXME: X64 isn't working correctly yet for this part of GenStmt, but ; COM: X64 will have something similar to X32:
+   ; COM: FIXME: X64 isn't working correctly yet for this part of codegen, but ; COM: X64 will have something similar to X32:
    ; COM:
    ; COM:   X64: pinsrd_1: